modl-uclouvain/randomcarbon/README.md

 ## Genetic algorithm

 The genetic algorithm is based on the implementation of the genetic algorithm in [ASE](https://wiki.fysik.dtu.dk/ase/ase/ga/ga.html).
 The growth, reduction and mixing of the structures operations have been adapted to fit with the requirements of the present work.
+With respect to the operations available for the random generation, here some evolver that moves atoms, and merges two or more structures have been added.

 ## Templates geometry